Selecting the Right Expert Witness Can Win Your Case

 Selecting the Right Expert to Help You Win Your Case

-Expert witnesses are a dime a dozen, but when you need an expert with a very specific set of skills or experience, like expertise in business valuation and mergers and acquisitions issues related to buying and selling privately-held companies, clients, and law firms, select Jackim Woods & Company.
+Expert witnesses are a dime a dozen, but when you need an expert with a very specific set of skills or experience, like expertise in business valuation and mergers and acquisitions issues related to buying and selling privately-held companies, clients and their law firms, select Jackim Woods & Company.

 When selecting an expert witness in the mergers and acquisitions space, it is critical that you and your attorney know exactly what skills and experience your expert witness needs to have.
 Richard Jackim, the founder and managing partner at Jackim Woods & Co, is an experienced investment banker and a retired mergers & acquisitions attorney.
 He has been involved in over 100 mergers and acquisitions in over 20 different industries.
-He has performed over 290 business valuations and served as an expert witness in dozens of matters involving sports, fitness, and leisure-related companies.
+He has performed over 290 business valuations and served as an expert witness in dozens of litigation matters.

 A copy of Rich Jackim’s expert witness curriculum vitae is available here.